 Kristin Bernard, Ph.D.

-University of Delaware (2013) Assistant Professor, Clinical Psychology Dr. Bernard plans to admit a new student pending approval of funding.
+University of Delaware (2013) Associate Professor, Clinical Psychology Dr. Bernard plans to admit a new student pending approval of funding.

 Child maltreatment; Neurobiological consequences of early life adversity; Parent-child relationships; Early parenting interventions; Psychobiology of parenting and attachment.